 Alaska community considers switch from alcohol ban to sales

-Members of an Alaska community that has prohibited alcohol for more than three decades now want to open a city-owned store to sell it.
+Members of an Alaska community that has prohibited alcohol for more than three decades now want to open a city-owned store to sell it, officials said.

-KYUK-AM reported Thursday that the community of Marshall in the Lower Yukon voted Oct.
-1 to change its local option status to allow an alcohol store.
+The community of Marshall in the Lower Yukon voted Oct.
+1 to change its local option status to allow an alcohol store, KYUK-AM reported Thursday.

 The importation, sale and possession of alcohol has been illegal in the community north of Bethel for more than 30 years.

-The city council is expected to decide in November whether to revisit the issue in a special election after learning the first ballot that passed by a 47-32 vote did not include language mandated by the state.
+The city council is expected to decide in November whether to revisit the issue in a special election after learning the first ballot did not include language mandated by the state, said Marshall Mayor Jaylene Fitka.

+The initiative passed by a vote of 47-32, with 29% of the electorate participating.

-The mayor says the store would only sell beer and wine, while the tax revenue would fund public safety positions and operations.
+The store would only sell beer and wine, while the tax revenue would fund public safety positions and operations including police officers, firefighters and search and rescue, Fitka said.

 Comments